joshbegley/nyt-latest/README.md

 `President Donald Trump refused to allow the coronavirus to deny him the crowd he craved for the Republican National Convention.`\
 https://nytimes.com/aponline/2020/08/28/us/politics/ap-us-election-2020-rnc-takeaways.html?searchResultPosition=5

-**‘We Have to Hear Each Other Out’**\
+**‘We Have to Hear Each Other Out’: Two TV Stars on Friendship and Race**\
-`The actresses Tichina Arnold and Beth Behrs are different races.
-They’re also close friends.
+`The actresses Tichina Arnold and Beth Behrs of ‘The Neighborhood’ are different races.
+They’re also close.
 And they have a few things to say about that.`\
 https://nytimes.com/2020/08/28/insider/neighborhood-arnold-behrs.html?searchResultPosition=6

 **AP FACT CHECK: Trump Distorts Record; BLM Falsely Accused**\